JGIBristol/ask-jgi-handbook/_sources/pages/procedures/update-tracker.md

 6. Select the Faculty that the person who submitted the query is associated with.
 This may require some Google searching if the information is not included in their email.
-Note that there is a drop down list for this, but new options can be added as free text.
-Please take care not to duplicate entries (e.g. _Science_ and _science_ would show up as different faculties and this is inconvenient for analytics and reporting later on).
+Note that there is a drop down list for this, but new options can be added from the main tracker
+page: click **Faculty** > **Column settings** > **Edit**, and add new choices to the list.
+Please take care not to duplicate entries (e.g.
+_Science_ and _science_ would show up as different faculties and this is inconvenient for analytics and reporting later on).
 :::{image} ../../images/ticket_faculty.png
 :::
 </br></br>